dbaldes/getOnvifInfo/README.md

 # ONVIF Camera Information Retrieval Tool

-This is a simple python script that retrieves available RTSP stream URLs from an ONVIF camera.
-I found that it is often difficult to find the stream URLs without such a tool.
+This is a simple python script that retrieves available RTSP stream URLs and, optionally, device capabilities from an ONVIF camera.
+I found that it is often difficult to find the stream URLs and other information of a camera without such a tool.

 ## Installation